kaguya3222/cursor-non-technical-workshop/WORKSHOP.md

 1. Make sure you're in **Agent** mode
 2. Select **Claude Sonnet** model
 3. Upload your screenshot to the chat
-4. Write a prompt like:
+4. Write your own prompt describing what you want

+**Example prompt:**
 ```
 Please implement this screen for FlavorFlow.
 This is the empty state
 when the user hasn't added any recipes yet.
 Match the design in the